 Location Tips:

-Get this free PDF guide to see if your home meets the proper, full-earning installation criteria.
+Download the free PDF guide to determine if your home meets the best installation criteria for optimal data collection and full network participation.

 Install the sensor on a metal mast away from tall obstacles for accurate wind and rain readings.
 Ensure the sensor is balanced using the built-in bubble level.